ovh/docs/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps/guide.en-gb.md

 > [!primary]
 >
-> Bear in mind that this is a general guide based on an Ubuntu server OS.
+> Bear in mind that this is a general guide based on Ubuntu, Debian and CentOS operating systems.
 Some commands need to be adapted to the distribution or operating system you are using and some tips will advise you to use third-party tools.
 Please refer to the official documentation for these applications if you require assistance.
 >
 > If you are configuring your first OVHcloud VPS, we recommend to consult our guide on [getting started with a VPS](/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps) before continuing.
 >